InfiniBrains/Awesome-GameDev-Resources/intro/06-functions/README.md

 # Passing parameter to a function by reference

 Pass-by-reference occurs when the function parameter uses the `&` in the parameter declaration.
 It will allow the function to modify the value of the parameter directly in the other scope, rather than making a copy of the value as it does with pass-by-value.
+The mechanism behind the variable passed is that it is an alias to the outer variable because it uses the same memory position.

 ```c++
 #include <iostream>